connectrpc/conformance/README.md

 from the BSR (which would also depend on their language).
 Or do we just specify a simple command for getting the protos -->
 The conformance runner has the ability to test a client, a server, or both simultaneously.
-This means that if you are implementing both a server -and_ a client, you can run the conformance suite against each other.
-Testing either a client or server in isolation will use the reference implementations to verify conformance.
+This means that if you are implementing both a server _and_ a client, you can run the conformance suite against each other.
+Testing either a client or server in isolation will use the corresponding reference implementation to verify conformance.

-Below are the basic steps needed for running the conformance test suite against your implementation:
+Below are the basic steps needed for setting up the suite to run against your implementation:

-1. The first step to testing your implementation is to download the Conformance protos, which can be found on the Buf Schema Registry [here](TODO).
+1. The first step is to download the Conformance protos, which can be found on the Buf Schema Registry [here](TODO).
    From there, you will need to generate the code for the language you are testing.

-2. Next, depending on which you are testing, you will need to implement either the service, the client, or both.
+2. Next, you will need to implement either the service, the client, or both (depending on which you are testing).

    To do so, you will need to implement the `ConformanceService` according to the instructions specified in the proto.
 For examples on how to implement, please refer to the Go [reference client](./internal/app/referenceclient)